March Kicks Off White Bass Fishing Season in Canyon Lake

-Some of the best white bass fishing in the spring can be done from the bank or while wading in the river near Boat Ramp #11 in Rebecca Creek, according to Texas Parks and Wildlife Department (TPWD).
+Some of the best white bass fishing in the spring can be done from the bank or while wading in the river near Boat Ramp #11 in Rebecca Creek.

 At Rebecca Creek, anglers with small boats can easily access the area without crossing open water.